 That is an important distinction to keep in mind.

-There are several high-quality supplement products that get around curcumin’s poor absorption problem, by using an enhancer like black pepper extract.
+Note that there are several high-quality curcumin supplements that get around curcumin’s poor absorption problem by using an enhancer like black pepper extract, or a fat-based molecule.

-But absorption in the gut does not mean guaranteed bioavailability in the brain.
+But unfortunately, absorption in the gut does not mean guaranteed bioavailability in the brain, and that’s where Longvida-based supplements may have a leg up on other turmeric formulas.

-That’s another one of the real kickers for me, since I can think of only one other curcumin extract formula that has that much research backing it (BCM-95).
+That much clinical testing is another one of Longvida’s real kickers for me, since I can think of only one other curcumin extract formula that has that much research backing it, BCM-95.

 In fact it’s some of the other ingredients in it that allow it to have the superior degree of absorption & bioavailability compared to plain curcumin & even other “enhanced” curcumin extract formulas.